cirosantilli/ruby-cheat/README.md

     rvm install 1.9.3

 This may download and compile its source if a binary is not found, so it may take some time.

+This seems to generate instructions to the system's package manager to install build dependency programs, such as build tools.
+Works on a clean Ubuntu 12.04.

 The ruby interpreter is installed only for the current user under `~/.rvm/bin/`.